This Daikon Noodle Soup has got to be one of my favorite noodle soup recipes. It’s easy to make and will definitely make your taste buds happy.

 - This recipe can be made vegan by replacing the butter with an equal amount of olive oil.

-What Pairs Well With This Daikon Noodle Soup?
+What Pairs Well With This Easy Daikon Noodle Soup?

 - 4” Daikon radish root